b4rtik/ATPMiniDump/README.md

 # ATPMiniDump
- Dumping LSASS memory with MiniDumpWriteDump on PssCaptureSnapShot to evading WinDefender ATP credential-theft.
+ Dumping LSASS memory with MiniDumpWriteDump on PssCaptureSnapShot to evade WinDefender ATP credential-theft.
  Take a look at this [blog post]() for details